Peace to the Gods and Goddesses of the foundation;

-However, these natural forces can be embodied and have been embodied by all, if not most, of the entities of nature.
+However, these natural forces can be embodied and have been embodied by all, if not most of the entities of nature.

-It is true black people are also able to embody these natural forces, but only when we stop following the savagery of devilishment and in our ways and actions become righteous.
+It is true Black people are also able to embody these natural forces, but only when we stop following the savagery of devilishment and in our ways and actions become righteous.

 Therefore, the Neteru were embodied by anthropomorphic (human formed) pictures.

-To say that Hethor, who symbolised the goddess principle, could not be embodied is to deny the whole ancient Kemetic system, in which the Neteru were personified beings as well as psychological states and natural forces.
+To say that Hethor, who symbolised the goddess principle, could not be embodied is to deny the whole ancient Egyptian system, in which the Neteru were personified beings as well as psychological states and natural forces.

 Perhaps a better example of an ancient name of God is the Hebrew word Elohim.
-The original Hebrews were arguably Asiatic black people therefore when they spoke of Elohim they spoke of a black concept.
+The original Hebrews were arguably Asiatic Black people therefore when they spoke of Elohim they spoke of a Black concept.

 Yet Elohim is plural, and as it says in the Bible, “So God [Elohim] created man [Adam] in his own image, in the image of God created he him; male and female created he them” (Genesis 1: 27).
 If Elohim is male and female, what is the female version of God?
 It is Goddess.

-If a God sees the black woman as only a burden that is only because he chooses to see her as a burden and not to look beyond her faults and see the Goddess she truly is.
+If a God sees the Black woman as only a burden that is only because he chooses to see her as a burden and not to look beyond her faults and see the Goddess she truly is.

 By speaking divinity into her life our word becomes bond to the universe which will set about to create and fulfil the word of God.